Washington denies Iran state media report saying prisoner swap agreed | Law-Order

 Iranian officials told Reuters last month that an interim deal could be a way to gain time for a lasting settlement that involved unfreezing Iranian funds blocked under U.S. sanctions.
 "Informed source says Biden administration has agreed to release four Iranian prisoners jailed for bypassing U.S. sanctions in exchange for four American 'spies'," the Iranian state TV report said on Sunday.

-"As we have said, we always raise the cases of Americans detained or missing in Iran.
-We will not stop until we are able to reunite them with their families."
 Ron Klain, White House chief of staff, also denied the report.
 "Unfortunately, that report is untrue.
-There is no agreement to release these four Americans," Klain said on CBS "Face the Nation".
+There is no agreement to release these four Americans," Klain said on CBS "Face the Nation."
+U.S. officials regularly raise the issue of detained Americans with Iran, Klain said.

 Tehran and the powers have been meeting in Vienna since early April to work on steps that must be taken, touching on U.S. sanctions and Iran's alleged breaches of the 2015 deal, to bring Tehran and Washington back into full compliance with the accord.
 Iran says $20 billion of its oil revenue has been frozen in countries like South Korea, Iraq and China under the U.S. sanctions since 2018.

-U.S. national security adviser Jake Sullivan, speaking on ABC's "This Week" on Sunday, said no deal had been reached with Iran in Vienna.
-"There is still a fair distance to travel to close the remaining gaps," he said.
+U.S. national security adviser Jake Sullivan said on Sunday no deal had been reached with Iran in Vienna.
+"There is still a fair distance to travel to close the remaining gaps," he said on ABC's "This Week" program.
 "And those gaps are over what sanctions the United States and other countries will roll back.
 They are over what nuclear restrictions Iran will accept on its program to ensure that they can never get a nuclear weapon."

-ZAGHARI-RATCLIFFE On the Zaghari-Ratcliffe case, British foreign minister Dominic Raab told Times Radio earlier on Sunday : "We recognise the IMS debt should be repaid and we're looking at arrangements for securing that".
+ZAGHARI-RATCLIFFE On the Zaghari-Ratcliffe case, British foreign minister Dominic Raab told Times Radio earlier, "We recognise the IMS debt should be repaid and we're looking at arrangements for securing that."

 A Foreign Office official later played down the speculation on her release.
 Zaghari-Ratcliffe, a project manager with the Thomson Reuters Foundation charity, was freed from house arrest in March at the end of a sentence for seeking to overthrow Iran's government.